 Diastasis recti is something often talked about after pregnancy as we start to address the changes that have happened to the body during pregnancy and continue to happen postpartum.
 The thing is though, you can start addressing diastasis during your pregnancy and steps you take then can make a difference in the amount of abdominal separation that happen.
 First off, what is diastasis recti?

 The most significant muscle stretching in the core happens along the rectus abdominus and impacts the connective tissue called the linea alba.
 The rectus abdominus muscle consists of two sets of muscle bellies that run parallel and are held together by a connective tissue called the linea alba which runs from the sternum to the pubic bone.
 As baby grows and the uterus expands, the muscle bellies can separate and the linea alba stretches thin which is what creates diastasis recti.

-Many mamas come to yoga for the first time during their pregnancy.
-Yoga is recommended by a care provider or a friend as a way to address some of the common discomforts that go along with inhabiting a pregnant body.
-It can also provide much needed mind-body practices that can help address stress and anxiety and potentially prepare one for childbirth.
-There are many folks though who have had a regular yoga practice up until the point of their pregnancy and want to continue doing their regular yoga classes.
-My advice?
-Definitely check out a prenatal yoga class or pregnancy yoga videos online this will give you an idea of what you can and can't do.
-And will also give you inspiration for modifications when you're in a class that is doing something not recommended for the pregnancy body.
-There are some general guidelines you can keep in mind in your practice:
+Many people come to yoga for the first time during their pregnancy.
+Yoga is often recommended by a care provider or a friend as a way to address some of the common discomforts that go along with inhabiting a pregnant body.
+Yoga can also provide much needed mind-body practices that can help address stress and anxiety and potentially prepare one for childbirth.